 Ingredients for the base:

-- 100 g round sponge cakes or ladyfingers
+- 100 g sponge fingers or ladyfingers

 Ingredients for the raspberry puree: